 Custom Agile Board for Non-Developers

 Agile approaches have long grown out of being solely for software development teams.
 However, many organizations and teams working in different fields are still afraid to try it.
-Hopefully these examples gave you some ideas and courage for an Agile transformation.
-Remember keep to the core values, aim for constant improvement and do not be afraid to experiment.
+Hopefully, these examples gave you some ideas and courage for an Agile transformation.
+Remember to keep to the core values, aim for constant improvement, and do not be afraid to experiment.
 There is no right way to do Agile, but there is the right way to improve your processes and business results.